Canonical · Category Definition

 • define explicit boundaries of what may exist

-• enforce policy before state emergence
+• establish policy before state emergence

 • preserve traceability between existence, policy, state, and reality